Itimoto/NodeJS-Light-Switch/README.md

 The Remote has buttons.
 Each button can be manipulated.

-Through careful experimentation, I found that if you 'sink' (take down to *ground*) one side of the button, the button would 'turn on' In turn, if you hook up each button to an IO pin held normally-HIGH (with a 220 ohm resistor for circuit protection), you can toggle the button by taking the pin LOW for a short duration before taking it back HIGH again.
+Through careful experimentation, I found that if you sink (take down to *ground*) one side of the button, the button would turn on.
+In turn, if you hook up each button to an IO pin held normally-HIGH (with a 220 ohm resistor for circuit protection), you can toggle the button by taking the pin LOW for a short duration before taking it back HIGH again.

-The only reason why we keep the pin LOW for longer than a few ms is because, well, it seems that it takes a few tries before each remote Power Socket 'receives' the remote's signal.
+The only reason why we keep the pin LOW for longer than a few ms is because, well, it seems that it takes a few tries before each remote Power Socket receives the remote's signal.